transformerlab/transformerlab-docs/nexus/interaction-examples/vscode.md

 ## Running a VSCode Service

-Interactive services in Nexus allow you to run VSCode on a remote machine using the official VSCode tunnels implementation.
+Interactive services in Transformer Lab allow you to run VSCode on a remote machine using the official VSCode tunnels implementation.
 This guide walks you through running a VSCode service.

 ## Prerequisites